IRTakan/Deep-Learning-Challenge/README.md

 Creating bins for the 'NAME' column enables gathering insights into the distribution of name occurrences in the dataset.
 The addition of this new column had a significantly positive impact, playing an important role in reaching the 75% accuracy.

 Overall, by optimizing the model I was able to increase the accuracy from 73 to 75%.
-This means that was able to correctly classify each of the points in the test data 75% of the time.
+This means that I was able to correctly classify each of the points in the test data 75% of the time.
 This means that applicants had a 75% chance of being successful if they had the following:

 - The NAME of the applicant appears more than 5 times (they have applied more than 5 times).
-- The type of APPLICATION is one of the following: T3, T4, T5, T6 and T19.
+- The type of APPLICATION: T3, T4, T5, T6 and T19.
 - The application has the following values for CLASSIFICATION: C1000, C1200, C2000,C2100 and C3.

 I decided to explore alternatives like the Random Forest classifier.
 Despite a slightly lower accuracy of 0.734 it does offers some advantages.